lpke/next-base/README.md

 ## File/Folder Organisation Strategy

+> Note: I've used `.gitkeep` files in otherwise empty folders so that they are not ignored when pushing.
+They can be safely deleted.

 The `src` directory is optionally used to keep the project congruous with many other types of project repositories.

 For semantics, the `src/app` directory contains all files.
 To keep routes and shared components/helpers seperate: